-Offers of employment to all posts are subject to a DBS and HMG Baseline Personnel Security Standard (or 'BPSS') check and are conditional with the individual meeting the required standard.
+Offers of employment to all posts are subject to a DBS (Disclosure and Barring Service) (Disclosure and Barring Service) and HMG Baseline Personnel Security Standard (or 'BPSS') check and are conditional with the individual meeting the required standard.
 Failure to do so would result in an immediate withdrawal of the offer of employment.
 Failure to disclose or the provision of a false statement of disclosure by a potential employee or an employee in post may result in disciplinary action, and possible dismissal of the employee.
 All DBS disclosures are risk assessed against the job role on an individual basis.
 All information regarding DBS checks will be kept confidential in line with the Data Protection Act.
-All employees employed by Best Practice Network are subject to routine DBS checks every three years.
+All new employees from March 2024 employed by Best Practice Network will be registered with the DBS update service within a month of receiving their completed DBS.
+Employees who have obtained their DBS prior to March 2024 will have a new DBS completed after 3 years and then added to the update service.